charlie-labs/format-for/src/markdown/__tests__/__fixtures__/realistic-use-case/out.linear.md

 - Safari ITP and cookies.
 - If user is SSO-only, show a link back.
-- Mention special  to alert during rollout.
+- Mention special @channel to alert during rollout.

 +++